Research Opportunities

 Are you interested in aquatic organisms?
 The Wilson Tox Lab is recruiting now!

 We are a team-based research group located in the Department of Biology at McMaster University in Hamilton ON Canada.
 We are recruiting for several positions in two of our three core areas of interdisciplinary research.
 Strong collaborative and communication skills are essential.
-The Wilson Tox Lab currently has 1 technologist and PDF, 4 MSc students (as of Fall 2024); we typically train 8-10 undergraduates per year (including 2-4 senior thesis and experiential course students, 2-4 summer researcher students and some volunteer positions).
-For 2024-2025, we have 3 thesis students and will be recruiting 2-5 undergraduates interested in research opportunities in the academic year.
+The Wilson Tox Lab currently has 4 MSc students ; we typically train 8-10 undergraduates per year (including 2-4 senior thesis and experiential course students, 2-4 summer researcher students and some volunteer positions).
+For 2025-2026, we have 4 thesis students, 1 research course student and may be recruiting additional undergraduates interested in research opportunities in the academic year.

 2024-2026 Recruitment for Graduate positions